dludemann/tma-cc/content/index.md

   - _bookshop_name: general/feature
     image: /images/feature/feature-card-two.png
     image_alt: Visitor chart
-    title: "See every Lead in one Place"
+    title: 'See every Lead in one Place'
-    description: "Sales analytics and automation made simple: see every sales lead in one place, regardless of where it came from."
+    description: 'Sales analytics and automation made simple: see every sales lead in one place, regardless of where it came from.'
     button:
       link: /signup
       text: Try This Free